opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

  (4) The determination of whether or not any person has substantively assisted the Central Narcotics Bureau in disrupting drug trafficking activities shall be at the sole discretion of the Public Prosecutor and no action or proceeding shall lie against the Public Prosecutor in relation to any such determination unless it is proved to the court that the determination was done in bad faith or with malice.

-55     The Court of Appeal recently provided guidance in _Zainudin bin Mohamed v Public Prosecutor_ [2018] SGCA 8 (“ _Zainudin_ ”) on the scope of this provision.
+55     The Court of Appeal recently provided guidance in _Zainudin bin Mohamed v Public Prosecutor_ <span class="citation">[2018] SGCA 8</span> (“ _Zainudin_ ”) on the scope of this provision.
 Although this decision was delivered after written submissions were exchanged on 5 February 2018, parties asked to submit on it at the last hearing on 15 March 2018 and were of the view that their closing submissions were consistent with

 the views of the Court of Appeal. [note: 132]